-On November 7, Apple confirmed it would be expanding sales of the iPhone X into one more county on November 23 and 13 more the following day.
-At that time, the iPhone X will be available to order within 71 countries.
+On November 7, 2017, Apple confirmed it would be expanding sales of the iPhone X into one more country on November 23 and 13 more the following day.
+At that time, the iPhone X would be available to order within 71 countries.

 Apple had mostly caught up to demand by the end of November, with U.S. delivery estimates for the iPhone X hovering at the six business day mark in Apple's online store.
 In the previous week, deliveries were expected to take between one and two weeks to complete, with shipping lead times earlier in the month suggesting deliveries taking up to three weeks.

 By December 10, shipments had improved to the level that many online orders from Apple in the U.S. offered delivery of the iPhone X within 3 to 5 days.
 Apple also improved ship times for in-store pickups and in other markets.

 By December 18, Apple's U.S. online store had offered next-day deliveries of all models of iPhone X, with same-day pickup in a large number of Apple retail outlets.
 By December 26, it was reported that availability of the iPhone X in U.S. Apple Stores had grown to 97 percent, up from the average availability of 44 percent the previous week.

 Customers waiting for the iPhone X hadn't put much of a dent on the sales of the iPhone 8 at launch, with Apple CEO Tim Cook noting the smartphone to be out of stock in some locations.
 Some reports also noted some locations were seeing fewer iPhone 8 sales than expected, presumably with upgraders prepared to wait for the iPhone X.